Controlling Nonequilibrium Bose-Einstein Condensation with Engineered Environments: Values of the simulation parameters and further examples

-The values of the dispersive couplings $\chi_\ell$, which are the physical control parameters leveraging the contribution of the different artificial baths to the total rate-asymmetry matrix, are obtained as $\chi_\ell=\sqrt{|z_\ell|}\chi_{\rm max}$ from the solution $\bm{z}$ of the Eq.~(4), where we chose $\chi_{\rm max}/J=0.15$.
-For the single-state condensation of Fig.~2(b) and the three-state selection of Fig.~2(c), the values of $|z_\ell|$ are given in Table~\ref{tab:1}.
+This yields detunings in the range $|\delta_\ell|/2\pi\sim 14-70$ MHz and Rabi frequencies in the range $|\delta_\ell| r_\ell /2\pi\sim 19-40$ MHz for the microwave drives on the transmons as routinely employed.
+The values of the dispersive couplings $\chi_\ell$, which are the physical control parameters leveraging the contribution of the different artificial baths to the total rate-asymmetry matrix, are given by $\chi_\ell=\sqrt{|z_\ell|}\chi_{\rm max}$ from the solution $\bm{z}$ of the Eq.~(7).
+As discussed in the main text, the tuneability of $\chi_{\ell}$ to these desired values can be attained \textit{in situ} in different ways, depending on the specific choice of superconducting-qubit architecture.
+Since the dispersive coupling descends from a Jaynes-Cummings-type resonator-spin coupling (of strength $g$) in the limit in which the qubit and the resonator have a large frequency mismatch $\Delta$, according to $\chi_\ell \sim g^2/\Delta$, possible options are as follows \begin{itemize} \item[(i)] for tuneable-frequency transmons, adapting $\Delta$ by biasing the transmon's frequency~\cite{Krantz2019}; \item[(ii)] for tuneable-coupling qubits, varying $g$~\cite{Chen2014, Roushan2017b, Yan2018}; \item[(iii)] a combination of both (i) and (ii) for architectures supporting both frequency and coupling tuning as used, e.g., in \cite{Arute2019}. \end{itemize} We chose $\chi_{\rm max}/J=0.15$, corresponding, for instance, to $g/2\pi=50$ MHz and $\Delta/2\pi=300$ MHz.
+For the single-state condensation of Fig.~2(c) and the three-state selection of Fig.~2(b) and~2(d)-(f), the values of $|z_\ell|$ are given in Table~\ref{tab:1}.

+For similar values, protocols are found for controlled condensation in any single state, as shown in Fig.~\ref{fig:from_main}(a).
+Also, selection in any triplet of states is possible: the asymmetry-matrix networks found for each target three-state set $\{\ket{i}, \ket{j>i}, \ket{k>j}\}$, with the same occupation fractions of the example in the main text ($n_i=1/10$, $n_j=3/10$, $n_k=6/10$) are depicted in Fig.~\ref{fig:from_main}(b).

 For the ten-site chain of Fig.~3, instead, the values of $\delta_\ell$ used are